 Rotary vane air motors

-Many factories with compressed air or pneumatic systems start with rotary vane air motors.
+Many factories with compressed air or pneumatic systems use rotary vane air motors.

-Known for durability and simple design, their initial cost is the lowest of the agitator motor types.
+Used for decades in finishing industry, their initial cost is the lowest of the agitator motor types.
 Rotary vane motors run the most efficiently at medium to high speeds (typically above 1,000 rpm).
 Speed can be regulated manually or with a pneumatic speed controller.
-When paired with a gear reducer (which slows down speed and increases torque at the agitator blade), rotary vane air motors are ideal for mixing high viscosity material.
+When paired with a high ratio gear reducer (which slows down speed and increases torque at the agitator blade), rotary vane air motors are ideal for mixing high viscosity material.

-Rotary vane motors use more compressed air at low to medium speeds.
+Rotary vane motors run less efficiently and use more compressed air at speeds ideal for many industrial paint materials (typically <500 rpm).
+Daily lubrication to the motor is often required.
 They’re also known for being loud.

 Radial piston air motors

 Finishing operations with moderate budgets can easily upgrade to radial piston air motors.